Carrots Kuroda Seeds Description for Carrot Red

 ---|---|---|---|---|

 full sun, Will tolerate very light shade. | Requires well-drained soil.
 Good quality roots require plentiful moisture and soil that is deep, loose, free of stones, and high in organic matter.
 Roots can become twisted and forked in heavy, stony soil.
-Prefers pH of 6.0 to 6.8 but can tolerate 5.5 to 7.5.
+Prefers a pH of 6.0 to 6.8 but can tolerate 5.5 to 7.5.
 Requires only moderate nitrogen.
 Too much can cause root branching. | Average | For Germination 45-85 F For growth 60-65 F | Fertilize 5-6 weeks after sowing.Apply any fertilizer |

 Caring for Carrot Red

-- Gently mulch to retain moisture, speed germination and block the sun from the roots.
+- Gently mulch to retain moisture, speed germination, and block the sun from the roots.

 - Soil should be well drained and loose to prevent forking and stunting of the root growth.